doriantaylor/xslt-transclusion/README.md

 Transclusion is still a woefully underrepresented feature in World-Wide Web standards.
-Indeed there are many proprietary solutions on both the server and the client side, but none that enable the seamless welding of resources together, thus enabling their re-use.
+Indeed there are many proprietary solutions on both the server and the client side, but no _standards_ that enable the seamless welding of resources together, thus enabling their re-use.

 While the now-defunct [XHTML2](https://www.w3.org/TR/xhtml2/) standard featured transclusion everywhere, HTML5 is considerably more